0xInfection/TIDoS-Framework/README.md

 - Normal Bug Fixing Stuffs. `As per the issues being raised`
 - Some other perks:
 	- Working on a way for contributing new modules easily.
-	- A complete new method of multi-threaded fuzzing.
+	- A complete new method of multi-threaded fuzzing of parameters.
 	- Keeping better of new console stuff.

 ### Disclaimer:

 TIDoS is provided as a offensive web application audit framework.
 It has built-in modules which can reveal potential misconfigurations and vulnerabilties in web applications which could possibly be exploited maliciously.

-__THEREFORE, I AM NOT EXCLUSIVELY RESPONSIBLE FOR ANY MISUSE OF THIS TOOLKIT.__
+__THEREFORE, I AM NOT EXCLUSIVELY RESPONSIBLE FOR ANY MISUSE OR DAMAGE DUE TO THIS TOOLKIT.__

 ### Final Words:

 This project is presently under active development so you may want to put it on a watch, since it is updated frequently `(you can take a look at past commits history)`.
-This project is one of the best frameworks I have ever built and I would really like your constructive criticism, suggestions and help in converting this project into the best web penetration testing framework ever built `and trust me, it will be ;)`.
+This project is one of the best frameworks I have ever built and I would really like your constructive criticisms, suggestions and help in converting this project into the best web penetration testing framework ever built `and trust me, it will be ;)`.

-> __TEMPORARY UPDATE__:
+> TEMPORARY UPDATE:
 >
-> Please avoid doing pull requests temporarily, since work on v2 of this framework has already begun, which actually will fix the shitty code which I casually wrote all the way through. :)
+> Please avoid doing any pull requests temporarily as work for v2 of this framework is already underway and in active development.

 Got any suggestions?
 Encountering bugs with this framework?
 Raise up an [issue](https://github.com/theInfectedDrake/TIDoS-Framework/issues/new) or hit me up via DM on [twitter](https://twitter.com/infecteddrake).

-> Copyright © __The Infected Drake__.
+> Copyright © __The Infected Drake__